 A player’s partner may be positioned behind the player on an extension of the player’s line of play, while the player is making a stroke.
-At no point may a Captain or Coach be positioned behind the player on an extension of the players’ line of play, while the player is making a stroke.
+At no point may a Captain or Coach be positioned behind the player on an extension of the player’s line of play, while the player is making a stroke.

 Players must not ride on any form of transportation during a round unless authorized by the Committee.
 Penalty for violating this rule is a one stroke penalty of player(s) involved at each occurrence.

-NOTE 1: On holes in which the Committee is providing a player shuttle, for safety reasons, the Committee authorizes any person (i.e. parent/spectator) to transport the player’s clubs.
+Exception: On holes in which the Committee is providing a player shuttle, for safety reasons, the Committee authorizes any person (i.e. parent/spectator) to transport the player’s clubs.
 In particular, bags that are on push carts.

 The penalty for all rules infractions in PGA Jr. League is one stroke.
 However, it is important to keep in mind that at times, a penalty may only be applied to one player on the side.
 For example: Player A and B are on a side, and the ball they’ve selected is on the lip of the bunker.
-Player A takes one club-length out of the bunker and hits.
+Player A takes three club-lengths out of the bunker and hits.
 Player B takes one club-length and stays in the bunker to hit.
 If the team selects Player A’s next shot, they will incur a penalty for playing from the wrong place.
 If they select Player B’s shot, they will receive no penalty.

-In PGA Jr. League, players are allowed to move a club-length to either side of the original spot of the selected ball in the general area, penalty area, teeing area or bunker.
-Players are allowed a clubhead-length to either side of the original spot of the selected ball on the putting green.
+In PGA Jr. League, players are allowed to move one club-length to either side of the original spot of the selected ball in the general area, penalty area, teeing area or bunker.
+Players are allowed one clubhead-length to either side of the original spot of the selected ball on the putting green.
 This should never result in the ball being placed closer to the hole.
 When measuring the club-length or clubhead-length, the ball must stay in the same area of the course.
 The 5 areas of the course are:

 Utilizing the 5 areas of the course means the following:

 We encourage players to concede short putts in PGA Jr. League mostly because it can help with pace of play.
 In this scenario, Player A and Player B are on the same side and have a putt to win the hole.
 Player A, putts first and rolls it close to the hole.
 Player C on the opposing side concedes Player A’s next stroke.
-Can Player B, attempt the same putt to win the hole?
+Can Player B attempt the same putt to win the hole?
 Yes, just because Player A’s next stroke was conceded doesn’t mean Player B cannot attempt to make the original putt for the win.
 When conceding opponent’s next stroke, players should communicate clearly with verbiage such as: “Your next stroke is good.”
 “Go ahead and pick up that’s good.”
-You can even pick up your opponent’s ball if you want to concede their next stroke.
+Players can even pick up their opponent’s ball if they want to concede their next stroke.